 This course is for Intercollegiate Women's Water Polo competition conducted through the NCAA and CCCAA.
 Defensive and offensive strategies, swimming mechanics, and water polo ball skills appropriate to intercollegiate athletic competition will be expected of the participants.
-This course may be taken four times for credit.
-Strongly Recommended: KIN SW3 with a minimum grade of C and KIN WP1 with a minimum grade of C. 162 hours laboratory for 3 laboratory units.
+Strongly Recommended: KIN SW3 with a minimum grade of C and KIN WP1 with a minimum grade of C. 162 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE E. Max UC credit, 4 units of KIN activity courses.
+Transfer: CSU, UC\; CSU GE E. Number of times course may be taken for credit: 4. \ Any or all of these PE Activity courses combined: maximum UC credit, 4 units.